jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) may from time to time set specifications for software for use in the delivery of that information.

 ### 25R Investment income information: variation of requirements
+Commissioner’s power to vary
-The Commissioner may vary the requirements set out in subpart 3E and schedule 6 for a person or a class of persons, and the requirements apply as varied.
+(1) The Commissioner may vary the requirements set out in subpart 3E and schedule 6 for a person or a class of persons, and the requirements apply as varied.
+Secondary legislation
+(2) A variation under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **RWT rates, certificates, and records**